minibolt-guide/minibolt/guide/lightning/lightning-client.md

 LND includes a Bitcoin wallet that manages your on-chain and Lightning coins.
 It is password protected and must be unlocked when LND starts.
-This creates the dilemma that you either manually unlock LND after each restart of your Raspberry Pi, or you store the password somewhere on the node.
+This creates the dilemma that you either manually unlock LND after each restart of your PC, or you store the password somewhere on the node.

 For this initial setup, we choose the easy route: we store the password in a file that allows LND to unlock the wallet automatically.
 This is not the most secure setup, but you can improve it later if you want, with the bonus guides linked below.